GENI-NSF/geni-tools/README-omni.txt

  - Add a 360 second timeout on AM and CH calls.
 Option `--ssltimeout` allows changing this. (#407)
  - Create any directories need in the path to the agg_nick_cache (#383)
- - If use --AggNickCacheName and can't read/write to the specified file, omni should fall back to reading `agg_nick_cach.base` (#384)
+ - If using `--AggNickCacheName` and can't read/write to the specified file, omni should fall back to reading `agg_nick_cach.base` (#384)
  - Look up AM URN by URL in the defined aggregate nicknames (#404)
  - Eliminated a repetitive log message (#384)